Loop-erased random walk and Poisson kernel on planar graphs: Introduction

+Throughout the proofs we will make repeated use of three classical theorems in the theory of analytic and conformal maps: the Schwarz lemma, the Koebe distortion theorem and the Koebe $1/4$ theorem.
+These can be found in \cite {Conway} or~\cite{Pom}.

-\subsection{Main Results}
+\subsection{Main results}

 Let $G$ be a planar-irreducible graph.
 Let $\nu_\delta$ be the law of the natural random walk on $G_\delta$ started at $0$ and stopped on exiting $\U$.
-Let $\mu_{\delta}$ be the law of the loop-erasure of the reversal of the natural random walk on $G_{\delta}$ started at $0$ and stopped on exiting $\U$.
+Let $\mu_{\delta}$ be the law of the loop-erasure of the reversal of the natural random walk on $G_{\delta}$ started at $0$ and stopped on exiting $\U$. \begin{theorem} Let $\{\delta_n\}$ be a sequence converging to $0$.
+If $\nu_{\delta_n}$ converges weakly to the law of planar Brownian motion started at $0$ and stopped on exiting $\U$, then $\mu_{\delta_n}$ converges weakly to the law of radial $\SLE_2$ in $\U$ started uniformly on $\p\U$. \end{theorem}